🇲🇽

 Easiest → Near Impossible

-Level 1 is driven by Mexico City's world-class dedicated vegan infrastructure and naturally plant-forward base ingredients — traditional restaurant menus outside the major cities are a different challenge entirely.
+Level 1 is driven by Mexico City's world-class dedicated vegan infrastructure and naturally plant-forward base ingredients.
+Traditional restaurant menus outside the major cities are a different challenge entirely.

 Self-Catering

-Strong at supermarkets
+Strong

 Vegan Scene